ibm-cloud-docs/containers/cs_ingress_types.md

   ibmcloud ks ingress secret ls -c <cluster>
   ```
   {: pre}

-Do not delete your cluster's {{site.data.keyword.cloudcerts_short}} instance.
-When you delete your cluster, the {{site.data.keyword.cloudcerts_short}} instance for your cluster is also automatically deleted.
-Any certificates that are stored in the {{site.data.keyword.cloudcerts_short}} instance for your cluster are deleted when the {{site.data.keyword.cloudcerts_short}} instance is deleted.
-{: important}

 ### Using the default TLS certificate for the IBM-provided Ingress subdomain
 {: #manage_certs_ibm}